Doug Furnas: World Championship Wrestling (1990)

 As the summer began the undefeated Furnas became a member of a Sting-led group of fan favorites known as the "Dudes With Attitudes" as they feuded with the perennially dominant Four Horsemen stable, led by NWA World Heavyweight Champion Ric Flair.
 Furnas' involvement in the stable saw him face the newly arrived Barry Windham at Clash of the Champions XI on June 13, 1990, where he sustained his first defeat.

-He rebounded 11 days later, teaming with The Junkyard Dog to defeat NWA World Heavyweight Champion Ric Flair and NWA Television Champion Arn Anderson at a house show in Chattanooga, TN.
-On July 7 he made his PPV debut, defeating Dutch Mantell at Great American Bash 90 in Baltimore, MD.
-Following several additional house show wins against Mantell, Furnas was defeated by the newly returned Bam Bam Bigelow at the Omni in Atlanta, GA on July 15.
+Furnas teamed with Junkyard Dog to defeat NWA World Heavyweight Champion Ric Flair and NWA Television Champion Arn Anderson at a house show in Chattanooga, Tennessee.
+On July 7 he made his PPV debut, defeating Dutch Mantel at Great American Bash in Baltimore, Maryland.
+Following several additional house show wins against Mantell, Furnas was defeated by the newly returned Bam Bam Bigelow at the Omni in Atlanta, Georgia on July 15.

-On the August 4th edition of NWA World Championship Wrestling, Brad Armstrong announced he had formed a team with Furnas and the duo would soon be challenging NWA United States Tag-Team Champions The Midnight Express.
+On the August 4 episode of NWA World Championship Wrestling, Brad Armstrong announced he had formed a team with Furnas and the duo would soon be challenging WCW United States Tag Team Champions the Midnight Express.
 This partnership would ultimately not take place as Armstrong reformed his Lightning Express tag-team with Tim Horner.
-Instead Furnas engaged in a brief house show series with "Mean" Mark Callous (the future WWE Undertaker).
-His final match came on August 5 in Norfolk, VA in a defeat to Callous.
+Instead, Furnas engaged in a brief house show series with "Mean" Mark Callous.
+His final match for WCW came on August 5 in Norfolk, Virginia in a defeat to Callous.

-Continental Championship Wrestling (1989–1996)
+All Japan Pro Wrestling (1989–1996)

 In All Japan Pro Wrestling (AJPW), Furnas teamed with Dan Kroffat beginning in 1989.
-Together they formed The Can-Am Express.
+Together they formed the Can-Am Express.
 Furnas and Kroffat held the All Asia Tag Team Championship five times between June 1989 and September 1993 when they vacated the title so they could focus on the World Tag Team Championship.
 Their title match on May 25, 1992, against Kenta Kobashi and Tsuyoshi Kikuchi received five stars from the Wrestling Observer Newsletter and was also named "Match of the Year".

 Also in 1992, the duo wrestled for Mexico's Universal Wrestling Association (UWA) as The Can-Am Connection.
 In Mexico, they held the UWA World Tag Team Championship twice, trading it with Los Villanos (Villano IV and Villano V).

 Extreme Championship Wrestling (1996)

-The duo joined Extreme Championship Wrestling (ECW) in mid 1996; Furnas made his in-ring debut in a losing effort against Rob Van Dam on August 24, 1996 after being revealed as a mystery opponent for the latter.
+The Can-Am Express joined Extreme Championship Wrestling (ECW) in mid 1996; Furnas made his in-ring debut in a losing effort against Rob Van Dam on August 24, 1996 after being revealed as a mystery opponent for the latter.
 On September 13 he was joined by LaFon and the duo defeated Mikey Whipwreck and Louie Spicolli.
 On October 26 the duo was defeated by Sabu and Rob Van Dam in Philadelphia, PA.